Conductor and Artistic Director

 Greg Carroll - former member

-Researcher with Bechtel in Idaho Falls.
+Researcher with Bechtel.
 Joined Anam Cara in late 2000.
-Composes sacred choral music, directs a local church choir and leads the Idaho Falls Sacred Harp Singing Group, which sings traditional early American shape note music (newcomers always welcome).
+Composes sacred choral music, directed a local church choir and led the Idaho Falls Sacred Harp Singing Group, which sang traditional early American shape note music.
 His wife, Laurel Roberts, teaches private piano lessons.

 Mother of six kids (two still at home) and two Siamese cats, Yin and Yang.
 Started studying piano at age 7.
 Has taught piano privately for 30 years, and lends her services as an accompanist for many community musical groups and her church.
 Started singing before she was two years old and has been singing in choirs since Jr. High School.
 During her high school years her entire family traveled around the region singing - an Idaho Von Trapp family, if you will.